Blackberry Syrup – It’s What’s For Breakfast!

 Maple syrup is wonderful and it’s definitely a staple at our breakfast table.
 However, it is never the only syrup in my arsenal.
-Yes, I just said I have an arsenal of syrups… That might be part of the reason why our household of two adults has three refrigerators.
-More on that horrific fact another day!
+Yes, I just said I have an arsenal of syrups… That might be part of the reason why our household of two adults and two children has three refrigerators…

 Berry syrups are an absolute must with breakfast from time to time.
 I like them best in winter months when the sky is gray and there has been snow on my flower beds for six week, and the idea that there will be fresh fruit in my yard again feels like a myth!